Battle of Poltava: Aftermath

 High-ranking Swedes captured during the battle included Field Marshal Rehnskiöld, Major Generals Schlippenbach, Stackelberg, Hamilton and Prince Maximilian Emanuel, as well as Piper.
 Peter the Great held a celebratory banquet in two large tents erected on the battlefield.
 Voltaire assumed Peter's reason for this, in raising a toast to the Swedish generals as war masters, was to send a message to his own generals about disloyalty.
 Two mass graves contained the Russian dead, 500 meters southwest of their camp.
-Previously defeating Peter, Charles had gone so far as to pay the Russian troops.
+Previously when defeating Peter, Charles had gone so far as to pay the Russian troops.
 Peter instead took many Swedes, with great pride, and sent them to Siberia.

 Charles and Mazepa escaped with about 1,500 men to Bendery, Moldavia, then controlled by the Ottoman Empire.
 Charles spent five years in exile there before he was able to return to Sweden in December 1715.
 During this time, even handicapped, he retained his magisterial calm demeanor under fire, fighting his way out of several situations.
 The high vizier of the Turks was eventually paid off, with much intrigue and espionage involved and plots within plots, at one point involving a ransom of the Russian crown jewels, according to Charles' prison translator.

+Since 3 September 2009, the battlefield has been listed by Ukraine as a monument of national historical significance.